 Animal Haven Zoo—a roadside zoo in Weyauwega, Wisconsin—continues to rack up citation after citation from the U.S. Department of Agriculture (USDA) for violations of the federal Animal Welfare Act (AWA).
-In fact, this shoddy facility has been cited 20 times in just over a year for violations that could cause suffering to animals and jeopardize their welfare, including failing to provide numerous animals with adequate veterinary care and failing to maintain enclosures in good repair to protect animals from injury and safely contain them, allowing an arctic fox and a lemur to escape.
+In fact, this shoddy facility has been cited more than 25 times in just over two years for violations that could cause suffering to animals and jeopardize their welfare, including failing to provide numerous animals with adequate veterinary care and failing to maintain enclosures in good repair to protect animals from injury and safely contain them, allowing an arctic fox and a lemur to escape.

 Just how bad is Animal Haven Zoo?
 The feds have cited it for a number of troubling animal welfare concerns, including its glaring failures to do the following:

-- Provide adequate veterinary care to numerous sick or injured animals, including a rabbit with eye and ear discharge and missing hair on the back left foot; a rabbit with a scab and missing hair on the nose; a pig whose tusk was growing into his cheek; a porcupine with eye discharge and cloudy eyes; a goat with an abnormally growing rear hoof; a lamb who was thin, weak while walking, and had signs of the scours; a sheep with a lump on the left side of his or her face; and an alpaca with overgrown front nails
+- Provide adequate veterinary care to numerous sick or injured animals, including a rabbit with eye and ear discharge and missing hair on the back left foot, a rabbit with a scab and missing hair on the nose, a pig whose tusk was growing into his cheek, a porcupine with eye discharge and cloudy eyes, a goat with an abnormally growing rear hoof, a sheep with a lump on the left side of his or her face, an alpaca with overgrown front nails, and a lamb who was thin, was weak while walking, and had signs of the scours

 - Provide a liger with water for about 20 hours (When given water during the inspection, this animal drank for over four minutes.)